 - End users

-It is the next step that makes Cloud governance all the more effective.
-Because it is not just about defining policies but ensuring policy adherence holds the key for Cloud implementations. o Manual process here would be cumbersome and would lead to extreme unproductivity leading to an anti-thesis of cloud drive.
+It is the next step that makes cloud governance all the more effective.
+Because it is not just about defining policies but ensuring policy adherence holds the key for cloud implementations.
+Manual process here would be cumbersome and would lead to extreme unproductivity leading to an anti-thesis of cloud drive.

 It is in this perspective, Infra-as-code deployment of cloud services as well as automated monitoring & remediation proves to be a significant solution.
 Cloud platforms provide complete spectrum of services that can be automated from definition to deployment and control.
 Hence, policies can be clearly defined with Security controls and can be automated for definitions and deployment of cloud resources.
 Once implemented the policies can be monitored for compliance and alerts can be triggered automatically on policy breaches.
 The policy breaches can also be remediated through automation.
 This eliminates complex manual processes or workflow systems that are needed for governance driven cloud setup.